 A Tandem is a bicycle that is designed to be ridden by more than one person.
 Most tandem bikes are designed for two people.
 The word tandem defines the seating position rather than the number of riders.
 On at tandem, one rider sits in front of the other.
 A tandem bike can also be called a twin or a bicycle built for two.

 Standard tandem bicycles have one set of shifters and brakes and two wheels.
 There are two sets of handlebars.
 The front handlebars steer the bike while the rear handlebars are fixed in place.
 There are two sets of cranks which are linked with a timing chain so they turn at the same rate.
-Both riders pedal.
+Both riders pedal at the same cadence.
 The front rider is called the captain.
 The rear rider is called the stoker.
 Each rider has their own responsibilities.

 The Captain (Front Rider)

 The captain is responsible for controlling the bike.
 This includes steering, braking, and shifting.
 The captain must also keep the bike balanced while moving and while stopped.
 In addition, the captain is responsible for notifying the stoker of their actions by calling out commands.
 The captain must also ride in a predictable manner.
 They also pedal with the stoker.